dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 #### Hide CDI Added Codes

 If a CDI adds codes to a document, they can be hidden by the Coder.
-When the Coder opens the account, a box in the Unassigned Codes Pane will be viewable.
+When the Coder opens the account, a box in the Unassigned Codes Tree will be viewable.
 When checked, any code added to a document by a CDI will be hidden from the list.

 ![Hide CDI Codes Check Box](HidCDICodes.png)